-Stria Cladding is installed horizontally using the cavity construction method as per the details and information published in this document.
-Stria Cladding panels are 405mm wide and are installed with a 25mm nominal lap over the next panel.
-Considering the installation and machining variations, the effective cover for Stria Cladding can vary between 380-382mm.
+Stria Cladding is installed vertically using the cavity construction method as per the details and information published in this manual.
+Stria Cladding panels are 405mm wide and are installed with a 25mm nominal lap over the panel below.
+Considering the installation and machining variations the effective cover for Stria Cladding can vary between 380 - 382mm.

 Stria Cladding must be kept under cover whilst in storage or at sites and they must be dry at the time of their installation.
-All site cut panel edges must be sealed with Dulux 1 Step, Resene Quick Dry, Taubmans Underproof Acrylic Primer Undercoat or similar sealer compatible with the finish coat before installation.
+All site-cut board edges must be sealed with Dulux 1 Step, Resene Quick Dry, Taubmans Underproof Acrylic Primer Undercoat or a similar sealer compatible with the finish coat before installation.

-Stria Cladding must be fully supported and fixed through timber cavity battens.
+Stria Cladding must be fully supported and fixed through James Hardie horizontal cavity battens.
 Ensure that cladding is hard against the battens to avoid drumminess before fixing.